 Dermatologists are worried that the continued presence of glitter on the skin will lull people into thinking their sunscreen is still working, which means they would be less likely to reapply it when necessary.
 Experts have also pointed out that the ingredients used to make glitter are irritating to people with sensitive skin and may cause allergic reactions.
 If you’re determined to get your shine on this summer, proceed with caution.

-We’re well-acquainted with suffering for beauty, but this is a whole new level we were unprepared to encounter – and of course it was Gwyneth Paltrow of jade-egg fame who first introduced us to this treatment.
-In an interview with The New York Times revealing her beauty secrets, the actress talked about “apitherapy” or an ancient practice of allowing bees to sting you – as many as 80 times in a row in some sessions – in order to inject the skin with bee venom.
+We’re well-acquainted with suffering for beauty, but this is a whole new level we were unprepared to encounter – and of course it was Gwyneth Paltrow, of jade-egg fame, who first introduced us to this treatment.
+In an interview with The New York Times revealing her beauty secrets, the actress talked about “apitherapy”, or the ancient practice of allowing bees to sting you – as many as 80 times in a row in some sessions – in order to inject the skin with bee venom.

 This is said to lessen symptoms associated with inflammation, including multiple sclerosis, rheumatoid arthritis, gout, wounds, and bacterial diseases.
 However, roughly five percent of the world’s population is highly allergic to bee stings, and many are allergic without knowing it because they have likely never encountered a bee before.
 A woman in San Francisco has already died this year from apitherapy, and doctors and dermatologists alike have sounded the alarm about this supposedly beneficial practice.